SAP/ui5-uiveri5/README.md

   profile: 'integration'
 };
 ```
-Make sure that root suite is named as spec file name
+Run all *.spec.js tests from the folder that contains conf.js.
+Make sure that root suite is named as spec file name.
-Run all tests from the folder that contains conf.js
 ```
 visualtestjs
 ```